The Southern Fuegian Railway, better known as the End of the World Train, is a steam railway located in Argentina’s Tierra del Fuego province.

 Keep in mind that with this option, you’ll have to make your own way to and from the train station.

 Another option is to book a guided tour that includes the End of the World Train and Tierra del Fuego National Park.
-This particular tour includes transportation from Ushuaia at a select pick-up point.
+This particular tour includes transportation from select pick-up points (you’ll need to check if your hotel in Ushuaia is one on the list or alternatively choose the pick-up point closest to you).

 As part of this tour, you ride the train, visit the national park, stop at Bahia Ensenada Zaratiegui where you can send mail from the Post Office at the End of the World, you reach Bahia Lapataia which marks the end of the Panamerican Highway, and you also visit the Green Lagoon Viewpoint and Lago Roca.